bioimaginggroup/nucim/README.md

 # nucim R package

-nucim (Nucleus Imaging Toolbox) is an R package for quantitative analyses of the 3D nuclear landscape recorded with super-resolved fluorescence microscopy.
+nucim (Nucleome Imaging Toolbox) is an R package for quantitative analyses of the 3D nuclear landscape recorded with super-resolved fluorescence microscopy.

 ## Installation